 Let’s say that you’re thinking about buying a new TV, and you start researching TVs on the web and in mobile apps.
 Based on this activity, we may show you ads for deals on a TV to help you get the best price or other brands to consider.
 And because we think you’re interested in electronics, we may show you ads for other electronics in the future, like speakers or a game console to go with your new TV.

-However, on that same page Facebook explains that “We also learn about your interests from some of the websites and apps you use.” going on to say that “We call this online interest-based advertising, and many companies do this.” < -- Note the "everybody else is doing it" excuse, which most outgrow by age 14.
-So how exactly is it that Facebook is able to track you on those websites?
-Here are a couple of ways:
+However, on that same page Facebook explains that “We also learn about your interests from some of the websites and apps you use.” going on to say that “We call this online interest-based advertising, and many companies do this.”
+The Facebook Like Button

 Just last month, in July of 2019, the Court of Justice of the European Union determined that simply displaying the Facebook ‘Like’ button on a website sent so much data about a visitor back to Facebook even if the user was not logged in to Facebook at the time, that it caused the website displaying the Facebook Like button to be considered a data controller under the EU’s General Data Protection Regulation (GDPR).